-With over 1 million people in the US living the RV life full-time — it’s obvious that this lifestyle isn’t exclusive.
+With over 1 million people in the US full-time RV living — it’s obvious that this lifestyle isn’t exclusive.

 The good news is that you don’t have to wait until you’re retired to hit the open road.
 If you’ve been trying to figure out how to start full-time RV living before you retire then you’re in the right spot.